stnlyyg/bert-fake-news-classifier/README.md

 ## Run with Docker
 To run the app via Docker, make sure your docker system is up and running before procedding to next step.
 ```
-# Head to root directory and run this in your terminal
+# In root directory, run this in your terminal
 docker-compose up --build

 You can open localhost:8000/docs on your browser to use the app through FastAPI UI